How to Float the Mountain Fork River in Broken Bow

 • The section through Beavers Bend State Park, and

-• The section from Mountain Fork Park
+• The section from Mountain Fork Park.

 There is a place to rent gear within the state park, too.

-Floating from Mountain Fork Park
+Floating From Mountain Fork Park

-Where paddlers ‘take out’ will depend on where the guiding outfit recommends and which section of river you are floating.
+Where paddlers take out will depend on where the guiding outfit recommends and which section of river you are floating.

 Float Details from Mountain Fork Park

-Distance: about 4 miles
+Distance: About 4 miles

-Time: about 2 ½ hours (depending on the water levels)
+Time: About 2 ½ hours (depending on the water levels)

 Difficulty: Whitewater Class II and I with nice sections of flat water

-Where to Rent Kayaks and Gear in Broken Bow
+Where To Rent Kayaks and Gear in Broken Bow

 how-to-float-mountain-fork-river-broken-bow

-image credit: Broken Bow Adventure Photos
+Image Credit: Broken Bow Adventure Photos

 There are multiple river outfitters outside of Broken Bow to rent gear.